jqphu/Mindless/DIARY.md

 Also have some specific depdencies on the LOCATION of the repository now which isn't ideal but we can work with it!

+# Colors

+We probably want to just stick to Material themeing and coloring.
+The only problem is I have no idea how to color an app.

+Reading: https://material.io/design/color/the-color-system.html#color-theme-creation made some sense and found some color pallets which I [found nice](https://coolors.co/palettes/trending).
+However, it's hard to tell how it will look together.

+The overall goal is to go for a light and clean theme.
+Not too many colors, nothing too strong.
+We'll figure this one out a little more as we go.

 # [2020-08-09]  01:05 - 4:22
 Yeah, what a strange time to get started.
 I guess we can call this a hackathon :).